 - a.
 Identify and pursue key anchor or cultural center projects in strategic locations that can be a catalyst for economic change.
 In order to further attract new and repeat visitors, Carefree needs to establish anchor destinations that provide reasons for people to visit the Village Center.
 Attracting the right "anchors" to increase foot traffic was a key theme noted in the ULI Technical Assistance Panel Report which would help support existing establishments and enhance the viability of the Carefree Village.
-A thriving Village Center sometimes requires uniting public and private interests and resources to accomplish a variety of goals. - i.
-Utilize Appendix D Cultural Facility Evaluation Guidelines, to assist in evaluating, planning, siting, and programming all proposed cultural facilities in the Village Center. - ii.
-Continue to engage with ASU to explore collaboration opportunities.
-Consider creative alternatives to developing a museum space, like a phased implementation approach or joint use space with other local (Sonoran Arts League), regional (Arizona-Sonoran Desert Museum), or national (International Arts & Artists) cultural institutions. - iii.
-Continue to gauge the interest of a performing arts group to determine its short term capital cost and long term operational viability.
-Outline supporting/community oriented uses for the facility that can be programed during "dark" times to ensure consistent foot traffic.
-This could include a café, theater summer camp, shared community event space, or flexibility to show movie screenings.
-Identify a potential location(s) within the Village Center that is compatible with the adjacent land uses.
+A thriving Village Center sometimes requires uniting public and private interests and resources to accomplish a variety of goals. - Consider creative alternatives to developing museum-like spaces.
+This could include a phased implementation approach or joint use space with other local (Sonoran Arts League), regional (Arizona-Sonoran Desert Museum), or national (International Arts & Artists) cultural institutions. - ii.
+Evaluate the Town Mall (post office) location and create a vision for more sophisticated uses that compliment the foot traffic generated by patrons of the post office. - Before formal approval, all discussions regarding key anchor projects should be conducted in a business appropriate environment that allows for open public dialogue and fosters collaboration. - iv.
+Ensure a thorough project proforma, business plan and funding strategy is completed for any project utilizing public funds.
+A clear memorandum of understanding (MOU) should be created that defines the business relationship, responsibilities, and exit strategy of each project.